-The Zipper® system is ZICLA’s most modular traffic flow segregator.
+The Zipper® system is ZICLA’s most modular traffic lane dividers to segregate traffic flows.
 Thanks to this feature it can be adapted to different types of cycle lanes found in our cities and also, by combining its modules A and B, other types of configurations can be generated.
 For example, it can be used to build roundabouts, expand pavements, and narrow down streets at intersections.

 Zipper® system configurations for segregating cycle lanes.